 I think that the best way to end this Sunday would be to write a tribute to my 7th favourite actor, the one and only Burt Lancaster.
-I really love this classic actor and, today, November 2, it’s his birthday.
+I really love this classic actor and, today, November 2, we celebrate his birthday.

 The first Burt Lancaster’s film I saw was The Unforgiven directed by John Hutson in 1961.
-This film also starred Audrey Hepburn and Lilian Gish.
-This Western made me want to watch more Burt Lancaster’s films.
-Talking of Westerns, Burt was a real Western’s actor.
-After The Unforgiven, I had the dance to see him in Vera Cruz, Gunfight at OK Corral, The Scalphunters and The Rainmaker.
+This film also stars Audrey Hepburn and Lilian Gish.
+This western made me want to watch more Burt Lancaster’s films.
+Talking of Westerns, Burt was a real western’s actor.
+After The Unforgiven, I had the chance to see him in Vera Cruz, Gunfight at OK Corral, The Scalphunters and The Rainmaker.

-Talking of The Rainmaker (Joseph Anthony, 1956, I have to say that my favourite Burt Lancaster’s performance is the one in this film.
-Ok, I haven’t seen Elmer Gantry yet, but in The Rainmaker, he was just brilliant.
-The way he moves and expressed himself with such energy is just wonderful to watch.
-This film also starred Katharine Hepburn, Earl Holliman, Lloyd Bridge and Wendell Corey.
-I especially loved the first scene in this film.
-Burt’s monologue was so captivating!
+Talking about The Rainmaker (Joseph Anthony, 1956), I have to say that my favourite Burt Lancaster’s performance is the one in this film.
+Ok, I haven’t seen Elmer Gantry yet but, in The Rainmaker, he is just brilliant.
+The way he moves and expresses himself with such energy is just wonderful to watch.
+This film also stars Katharine Hepburn, Earl Holliman, Lloyd Bridge and Wendell Corey.
+I especially love the first scene.
+Burt’s monologue is so captivating!

-If The Rainmaker in my favourite Burt Lancaster’s performance, my favourite Burt Lancaster’s movie is the wonderful From Here to Eternity directed by Fred Zinnemann in 1953.
+If The Rainmaker is my favourite Burt Lancaster’s performance, my favourite Burt Lancaster’s movie is the masterpiece From Here to Eternity directed by Fred Zinnemann in 1953.
 This is the kind of movie I can watch forever and never get tired of it.
 It’s just great.
-Of course we all remember this famous kissing scene on the beach between Burt and Deborah Kerr.
+Of course, we all remember this famous kissing scene on the beach between Burt and Deborah Kerr.
 One of the most famous love scenes in cinema’s history.
 The script was brilliant and so were the actor’s performances: Burt Lancaster, Deborah Kerr, Montgomery Clift, Donna Reed and Frank Sinatra.

-As you can see, Burt Lancaster was someone that we need to remembered for many good reasons.
+As you can see, Burt Lancaster was someone that deserves to be remembered for many good reasons.
 Happy birthday Burt Lancaster!